Info:

 I like peace and quiet.
 I love exploring food; I love enjoying food.

 My favourite place in the world is any bedroom I can call mine.
 My favourite moment is every time before I fall asleep.
-My favourite thing to do is work.
+Until I find a partner, my favourite thing to do is work.
 Music.
-I am happy, excited even, to be alive in this world, and I am really grateful for that and many more things.
+I am happy to be alive in this world, and I am really grateful for that and many more things.
 I value integrity and revel in details.
 And in colours.
 I look forward to making music and playing with wood and fabric more seriously.

-I love working on things I’m passionate about, so much so that not doing so feels like I am failing God.
-I enjoy feeling feelings, defining the world for myself, and participating in this wonderful gift of life.
+I love working on things I’m passionate about.
+Not being precise and not doing the things I love used to feel like I was failing God, but we’re cool now.
+There’s no failing.
+I’m part of something vast, and my job is just to stay present and available to it.
+I enjoy feeling feelings, defining the world for myself, and participating in this very wonderful gift of life.

 Unless otherwise stated, all images and writing on this website were made by Immaculata Abba.